Meuse → Mosel → Rhine - The Netherlands

 You enter the River Vecht through the Zeesluis at Muiden, where the waters of the IJmeer meet this historic and winding river.
 From the very first miles, the Vecht reveals its character: a narrow, gently meandering waterway that bends left and right through a landscape shaped by centuries of trade, estates, and small river towns.
 The route passes places such as Weesp, Nigtevecht, Loenen, Breukelen, and Maarssen, before eventually reaching the city of Utrecht.

 Along the Vecht, there are several options to leave the river and connect to the Amsterdam–Rhine Canal (Amsterdam-Rijnkanaal).
-One commonly used exit is at Weesp, where the Vecht connects via the canal trought the town.
+One commonly used exit is at Weesp, where the Vecht connects via the canal through the town.
 Another possibility lies further south near Nigtevecht.
 A more direct but operationally sensitive transition is via the Vechtsluis (Vecht Lock) at Maarssen, which provides access to the ARK before entering the city.

 Passing through Utrecht itself is also possible, but this section is extremely busy, narrow, and heavily regulated, making it suitable only for small(er) and highly manoeuvrable vessels.
 Boats such as a TOM (or similarly sized craft) can transit this area, but larger or deeper vessels are strongly advised to avoid it.